electric-eloquence/fepper/README.md

   * If already installed, be sure the version is up to date: `brew update && brew upgrade node`
   * If not on a Mac, and not using Homebrew:
 [https://github.com/joyent/node/wiki/installing-node.js-via-package-manager](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager)
+* On Mac OS X:
+  * Double-click fepper.command
+* On other OSs (or if you prefer the command line):
   * `npm install`
-* Open http://localhost:9001 in a browser if it doesn't open automatically.
+* Open http://localhost:3000 in a browser if it doesn't open automatically.

 ###Configuration###